yairm210/Unciv/README.md

 ### Steam release?

-Steam has decided that they don't want to host Unciv, they probably don't want to risk legal issues with Firaxis (although those should be non-existant, see below)
+Steam has decided that they don't want to host Unciv, they probably don't want to risk legal issues with Firaxis (although those should be non-existent, see below)

 ### Will you implement {feature}?